Jroo1053/NetMap/README.md

 4. -n (--net-threads) number of threads to use during scanning.
 5. -d (--delay) wait for a certain time between each host during scanning.
 Specified in as milliseconds.
 6. -v (--verbose) toggles verbose output.

+The port and target args can take multiple values so scans may be built like this:

+``code
+$ ./Netmap.exe -t localhost 192.168.0.0/24 -p 22 80
+``

 ## Credit & License